 Reimbursement from your health insurance provider

-The costs of dental hygiene treatment are not covered by the basic health insurance.
-In the event that you have additional insurance for dental treatment then in most cases, the costs are reimbursed.
-If in doubt, double check the terms of your additional health insurance policy or contact your insurance provider.
+The costs of dental hygiene treatment are not covered by basic health insurance.
+If you have additional dental treatment insurance, the costs are reimbursed in most cases.
+If in doubt, double-check the terms of your additional health insurance policy or contact your insurance provider.

-The costs for children younger than 18 years old are covered by the basic insurance.
-For children younger than 18 years it’s not necessary to open an additional health insurance policy.
+The costs for children younger than 18 years old are covered by basic insurance.
+For children younger than 18, opening an additional health insurance policy is not necessary.
 Do the health insurance reimbursement check on our website.

 Frequently asked questions